 Establishing a realistic budget is an integral part of how you will prioritize and evaluate all of the decisions you will make during your engagement ring shopping.

 The current national average cost of an engagement ring is just over $6,000 for a 1.2 carat center stone diamond with an additional ring setting with 0.6 carats of diamonds.
 Of course, engagement rings are purchased in all price points, and you don't need to pay for your engagement ring all at once.

 Whether shopping for engagement rings at Lisa Robin Jewelry online or in our studio, financing options from Affirm, Afterpay, and Sezzle are available, some interest-free, to allow you to buy now, pay later.

 Another option when shopping for an engagement ring is to work with non-traditional diamond retailers, like myself, to avoid unnecessary markups.
 Moreover, because I don't have the overhead that traditional retailers do, I will be cost-effective while helping you select the best engagement ring to suit your budget.
 And we can create something custom together!

 Furthermore, what fiancé wouldn't melt over a ring that was designed just for them?
 As a private retailer, I can work with you on a one-on-one basis, whether in person or online, to create a ring specifically for you.
 The great news is it's super easy to do and doesn't have to cost a fortune.
-If you want to add your personal touches to one of the most popular engagement ring designs or get a custom ring, my Build Your Own Ring feature lets you choose from over 250 settings!

 Being able to browse for engagement rings and compare prices will help you compare real prices and determine how to find the best value for your perfect engagement ring.
-I can deliver online ordered engagement rings in about 10 days with a 100% Love It Guarantee.